Academic Support Services

-The Student Success Center provides a variety of academic support services for all student groups including Study Skills Workshops, Staff Learning Specialists, Instructional Assistants (IA), Peer Tutors, and Early Warning Notifications.
+The Academic and Career Enrichment Center provides a variety of academic support services for all student groups including Study Skills Workshops, Staff Learning Specialists, Instructional Assistants (IA), Peer Tutors, and Early Warning Notifications.
 These services are free of charge to all students.

 Study Skills Workshops

 Students can take advantage of a series of study skills workshops conducted each semester.

 Students may arrange for individual appointments with one of our Learning Specialists.
 Appointments can be made by contacting the learning specialists directly or by contacting the main office number at 630-829-6340.
 Students who need remote assistance should contact the learning specialists directly.

 - Our Math Learning Specialist, Ms. Hillary Holecek, assists students with all levels of math through Calculus II, as well as statistics and biostatistics.
 There are also many online math resources available.